playframework/playframework/documentation/manual/releases/release26/migration26/MessagesMigration26.md

 ```

-This is also useful for passing around a single implicit request, especially when CSRF checks are involved:
+Because `MessagesRequest` is a `MessagesProvider`, you only have to define the request as implicit and it will carry through to the template.
+This is especially useful when CSRF checks are involved.
+The `formpage.scala.html` page is as follow:

 ```scala